 New England Clam Chowder.
 The History of the Name, Origins, and a War?

 In 1792 an essential ingredient in chowder had a bit of its history.
 In the sleepy coastal town of Newburyport, Massachusetts, proprietor John Pearson opened the first commercial bakery in America named Pearson and Sons.
 John's shop started to produce what they called 'pilot bread,' which was a more refined version of hardtack to add to chowder.
-Hardtack (also known as ship tack, ship cakes) was just like it sounds; hard biscuits made from flour and water that were often consumed on long voyages on ships due to the extended shelf life.
+Hardtack (ship tack, ship cakes) was just like it sounds; hard biscuits made from flour and water were often consumed on long ship voyages due to their extended shelf life.
 Mariners would add hardtack to chowder as a thickener to create a heartier meal.
 In notes and diaries from the passengers of the Mayflower, hardtack was an essential part of their diet during the long sail to the new world.
 Pearson pilot bread would become the precursor to what we add to our chowder today, oyster crackers (despite its name, there are no oysters in the crackers).
 His bakery would become so popular that it would eventually be renamed the National Biscuit Company, now known as Nabisco.
 Nabisco still produces Crown Pilot crackers.

 Though New England Clam Chowder is known worldwide, other regions have created their distinct crowd pleasers.
 Delaware Clam Chowder consists of pre-fried cubed salt pork, salt water, potatoes, diced onions, quahog clams, butter, salt, and pepper.
 The North Carolina Outer Banks has a 'Hatteras' version, a straightforward clam broth stew with bacon, potatoes, onions, clams, and flour with lots and lots of white and black pepper.
 In the northeast corner of Florida, Minorcan Clam Chowder is a spicy, tomato-based stew with a critical ingredient, a Spanish datil pepper.
 The datil pepper is comparable to a habanero pepper and was brought to the region by the Minorcan (Spain) settlers in the 18th century.
-The smallest state in America, Rhode Island, has not one but two chowders; one that is tomato based and the other a clear broth.
+Finally, the smallest state in America, Rhode Island, has not one but two chowders; one that is tomato based and the other a clear broth.
 The one I grew up eating was the red, tomato-based chowder which is a nod to the Portuguese heritage in the state.
-Unlike other regional clam chowders that use thick chunks of tomatoes, the Rhode Island red version is a smooth tomato puree, and clam broth with clams and no other vegetables added other than potatoes.
-This is a classic dish throughout the coastal state and one I enjoyed all summer long, especially when I went to my favorite amusement park, Rocky Point.
-We would consume copious amounts of chowder and clam cakes (like fritters) before spending the rest of the day being tossed around on rides.
-The other version is a clear clam broth called Noank Clam Chowder.
-Clearly, not my favorite.
+Unlike other regional clam chowders that use thick chunks of tomatoes, the Rhode Island red version is a smooth tomato puree and clam broth with clams and no other vegetables added other than potatoes.
+This is a classic dish throughout the coastal state and one I enjoyed all summer, especially when I went to my favorite amusement park, Rocky Point.
+We would consume copious amounts of chowder and clam cakes (like fritters) before being tossed around on rides the rest of the day.
+The other version is a clear clam broth called Noank Clam Chowder—clearly, not my favorite.